bokulich-lab/q2-moshpit/.github/PULL_REQUEST_TEMPLATE/enhancment_PR.md

 ---
-name: PR template
+name: Enhancement PR
-about: Submit a PR
+about: Submit a PR for an enhancement
 title: 'ENH: '
 labels: enhancement
 assignees: ''